Associate Professor of Political Science, Chair of the Department of Political Science.

 Ph.D., University of Michigan, 1995.

-Prof. Barrington's publications include an introductory comparative politics textbook, Comparative Politics: Structures and Choices (Wadsworth/Cengage, 2010), which was released in February of 2009.
-The second edition of CP:SC was released in January of 2012.
-He also has an edited book (University of Michigan Press) titled After Independence.
+Prof. Barrington's publications include an introductory comparative politics textbook, Comparative Politics: Structures and Choices, currently in its second edition (Cengage, 2013).
+He also has an edited book (University of Michigan Press, 2006) titled After Independence: Making and Protecting the Nation in Postcolonial and Postcommunist States.
 His research articles have appeared in Comparative Political Studies, Europe-Asia Studies, European Journal of Political Research, Georgetown Immigration Law Journal, Harvard International Journal of Press/Politics, Journal of Central Asian Studies, Nationalism and Ethnic Politics, Nationalities Papers, Political Research Quarterly, Post-Soviet Affairs, Post-Soviet Geography and Economics, PS: Political Science and Politics, Review of Central and East European Law, and World Politics.
-He is also the author of book chapters on Baltic citizenship and nationalism in Ukraine.
+He is also the author of book chapters on Baltic citizenship and nationalism and regional divisions in Ukraine.

 An avid tennis player, Prof. Barrington has worked as a professional tennis instructor at two different tennis clubs (in Madison, WI and Jackson, WI).